MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 ms.custom: devex-track-azurecli
 ---

-# Tutorial: Use parameter persistence with sequential Azure CLI commands
+# Tutorial: Use parameter persist with sequential Azure CLI commands

-Azure CLI offers parameter persistence that enable you to store parameter values for continued use.
+Azure CLI offers parameter persist that enable you to store parameter values for continued use.
 In this tutorial, you learn how to work with persisted values, and use these local values to efficiently execute sequential commands.

 In this tutorial, you will learn to:

 > [!div class="checklist"]
 > * Turn paramter persistence on/off
 > * Create and update stored parameter values
-> * Execute sequential commands using parameter persistence
+> * Execute sequential commands using parameter persist
 > * Delete stored parameter values

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.